chorn21/lastfm-groupvis/README.md

     perfect  ~10       ~20       ~30       ~40       ~50       ~60       ~70       ~80       ~90      shouldn't be in group

 Taylor and I discussed using a gradient to represent this, but ran into issues when trying to visualize clusters, as it isn't intuitive to try and group 'similar' genres and create a 'genre spectrum'.
+Also a big issue with this is that two people can be in the same 'difference cluster' but can listen to completely different music.

 We can get started on obtaining the relevant data, however, and generate a spectrum like above while still planning how to create a final visualization to give a more aesthetic vis.